nanobox-io/nanobox-docs/source/providers/create/index.html.md

 7. Both virtual machines and bare metal machines work, as long as the OS isn't sharing a kernel (the host can't be a Docker or LXC container).

+8. For providers that support adding metadata (often called tags) to objects in their infrastructure, adapters **MUST** treat any object with a metadata value of `Nanobox: false` as though it does not exist, refusing to take any action with that object accordingly.
+These adapters **should** add a metadata value of `Nanobox: true` to any objects they create, to indicate that Nanobox created that object, and is responsible for managing it.

 ## API

 ### OpenAPI Specification